Dynamically induced cascading failures in power grids: Results

-\section{Cascade propagation}
+\subsection{Cascade propagation}

-What we have shown so far is that network cascades, i.e., secondary failures following an initial trigger, can well be caused by transient dynamical effects.
-We have proposed a model of supply networks that takes this into account, and we have also developed a reliable method to predict whether additional lines can be affected by an initial damage, potentially triggering a cascade of failures.
-However, knowing whether a cascade develops or not does not answer another important question that is to understand how the cascade evolves over the network, and which nodes and links are affected and when.
+So far, we have shown that network cascades, i.e., secondary failures following an initial trigger, can well be caused by transient dynamical effects.
+We have proposed a model for power grids that takes this into account, and we have also developed a reliable method to predict whether additional lines can be affected by an initial damage, potentially triggering a cascade of failures.
+However, knowing whether a cascade develops or not does not answer another important question that is to understand how the cascade evolves throughout the network, and which nodes and links are affected and when.
 Intuitively, we expect that network components farther away from the initial failure should be affected later by the cascade.
-However, we have found that the graph distance between a secondary failure and the initial shock is not a strictly linear function of the arrival time of the cascade (see Supplemental Material).
-A much better correlation between distance from the initial shock and arrival time of the failure is obtained by making use of a so-called \emph{effective distance}, based on the characteristic of the flow from one node to its neighbors.
-This idea has been first introduced in Ref.~\cite{Brockmann2013} in the context of disease spreading, where the effective distance has been shown to be able to capture spreading phenomena better than the standard graph distance.
+We have indeed observed that the time a line fails and its distance from the initial triggering link are correlated.
+Instead of merely using the graph topology to measure distances, we use a more sophisticated distance measure, the effective distance, based on the characteristic flow from one node to its neighbors.
+This idea has been first introduced in Ref.~\cite{Brockmann2013} in the context of disease spreading, where the effective distance has been shown to be capable of capturing spreading phenomena better than the standard graph distance.
 The effective distance between two vertices $i$ and $j$ can be defined in our case as: